Abnaxos/meldioc/docs/building-blocks.md

 Therefore, no measures are required to ensure thread-safety and visibility, of extension acceptors as long as no internal states escape the initialising thread and no further modifications are done after initialisation (which should both be self-evident).
-Compose cannot guarantee that an extension acceptor isn't used outside the setup method, but it is to be considered a bug to do so.
+Meld cannot guarantee that an extension acceptor isn't used outside the setup method, but it is to be considered a bug to do so.